-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information, which includes the schedule of the proportionate share of the net pension liability, schedule of contributions, schedule of the proportionate share of the net OPEB liability (asset), schedule of contributions - other postemployment benefits, schedule of changes in the District's total OPEB liability and related ratios, and budgetary comparison information for the General Fund.
-This required supplementary information can be found on pages 53 through 58 of this report.
+In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information, which includes the schedule of the proportionate share of the net pension liability, schedule of contributions, schedule of changes in the District's total OPEB liability and related ratios, schedule of the proportionate share of the net OPEB liability (asset), schedule of contributions - other postemployment benefits, and budgetary comparison information for the General Fund.
+This required supplementary information can be found on pages 52 through 57 of this report.